A 3D GAN for Improved Large-pose Facial Recognition: Results

-Table \ref{tab:CFPW_LFW_accuracies} presents the results of experiments for comparison with the 3D model-based data-augmentation method of \cite{DBLP:conf/eccv/GecerLPDPMZ20}, and also with \cite{DBLP:conf/cvpr/DengGXZ19} which had the state of the art accuracy for CPLFW.
-Results taken from the literature are highlighted in grey.
-The cleanest comparison is with the method of \cite{DBLP:conf/eccv/GecerLPDPMZ20} in which synthetic data generated by their TB-GAN was used to augment CASIA Webface giving an improvement of 1.56\% from 95.56\% to 97.12\% verification accuracy on the Frontal-Profile protocol of CFPW.
+Table \ref{tab:CFPW_LFW_accuracies} presents the results of experiments for comparison with the 3D model-based data-augmentation method of \cite{DBLP:conf/eccv/GecerLPDPMZ20}, and with other results from the literature, highlighted in grey.
+The cleanest comparison is with the method of \cite{DBLP:conf/eccv/GecerLPDPMZ20} in which synthetic data generated by their TB-GAN was used to augment CASIA Webface giving an improvement of 1.56\% from 95.56\% to 97.12\% verification accuracy on CFP-FP.
 Augmentation using 20k synthetic identities generated from FFHQ using our 3D GAN gave an improvement of 1.24\% from the slightly lower baseline of accuracy of 95.50\% up to 96.74\%.
-Note that, in this experiment, the 3D GAN extracts useful information from the noisy FFHQ dataset, which is not accompanied by identity information, whereas the TB-GAN of \cite{DBLP:conf/eccv/GecerLPDPMZ20} is trained using a dataset of high-quality texture scans.
+Note that, in this experiment, the 3D GAN extracts useful information from the noisy FFHQ dataset, whereas the TB-GAN of \cite{DBLP:conf/eccv/GecerLPDPMZ20} is trained using a dataset of high-quality texture scans.
 Improvements in accuracy were also seen for CPLFW with addition of 10k and 20k synthetic identities leading to improvements of $0.84\%$ and $1.16\%$ respectively.
-Evaluation on the frontal protocol of CFPW and on LFW gave only small improvements.
+Evaluation on the frontal protocol of CFP and on LFW gave only small improvements.

 Finally, experiments were performed for a ResNet-100 architecture trained on the MS1M-V3 dataset.
 Augmentation using 20k synthetic identities generated from FFHQ using our 3D GAN gives a state-of-the-art accuracy of 93.53\% on CPLFW.
 This improvement was achieved despite the already very high performance of the baseline network.